Hello everyone, today I decided to write a post that explains another thing that we should consider when buying a product! Plastic codes!

 Which plastic is used for packaging?

-These plastics are thermoplastic.
-It means that they can be melted by heating and be solidified by cooling.
-This process makes them suitable for recycling.
+Plastics that can be recycled can be melted and shaped to acquire a new form.
+This characteristic is called thermoplastics.
 Each class is represented with a code from 1 to 7.
 It is printed on the backside of the packaging to help the consumers.

 The classes are:

-PET is normally used for plastic bottles and it could be easily recycled.
+- PET has normally used as plastic bottle codes and it could be easily recycled.
 Sometimes the plastic bottle cups are made of another kind of plastic, the HDPE.
 The LDPE is produced to make plastic bags or food packaging, bottles, etc.

-The plastics that are often used for beauty products are 2-4-5 and 7.
-For my skin cream or shampoo, I’m trying to buy only products with a packaging made of class 2-4-5 or without packaging to avoid the problem from the source.
+Plastics that are often used for beauty products are 2-4-5 and 7.
+If I can’t make them at home and have to buy face creams or shampoos, I’m very careful to choose not only products with great ingredients but also with 100% recyclable packaging.
+I’m trying to buy only products with packaging made of plastic classes 2-4-5 or better without packaging to avoid the problem from the source.
 This because I’m sure that I can recycle the packaging once the product is finished.
 In the case of plastic #7, I’m not so sure.

-If your beauty product has code 7 on its backside, try to get more info from the company before to throw it away.
+For these reasons, I personally tend to avoid using packaging that carries plastic code 7, because I am not sure if they can really be recycled.
+If your beauty product has plastic code 7 on its backside, try to get more info from the company before throwing it away.